5 Key Elements of a Quality Warehouse Barcode Label

 - Cost-effective production of short or longer runs

-“Digital label printing technology is quite advanced today,” Aitken said.
+“Digital label printing technology is quite advanced today,” Bender said.
 “ID Label’s sophisticated digital inkjet presses allow us to produce the highest-quality warehouse barcode labels in the industry.
 In a single pass, we can produce finished labels that feature four-color process images with ink instantly cured by LED lighting, sequentially numbered barcodes, extremely durable lamination and die-cutting to precise customer requirements.”

 Download: “What Goes Into Making a Barcode Label Durable and Lasting?”